-Working with Architects Proctor Matthews and Igloo, the developers, Useful Projects are creating a sustainability framework to set clear targets and goals for the project.
+Working with Architects Proctor Matthews, MawsonKerr and igloo, the developers, Useful Projects are creating a sustainability framework to set clear targets and goals for the project.
 As part of this, we have developed a strategy for the energy delivery, transport infrastructure, circular economy principles, and re-greening of the space.
 Useful Projects created a visual framework in line with Igloo’s key visions.
 Across these strategies cross-cutting social sustainability values are highlighted as an outcome of these interventions.

 As well as creating an overarching sustainability framework, Useful Projects are advising on energy systems for the Vaux West site, which will become an exemplar site for the remainder of the masterplan to follow.